 Maintaining the network

-1. Safety of our customers, staff and community
+- Safety for customers, staff, and the community

 maintaining mi network factsheet